 Trading Risk.
 Shares of the Fund may trade on NYSE Arca, Inc. (the "NYSE Arca"), above (premium) or below (discount) their NAV.
 The NAV of shares of the Fund will fluctuate with changes in the market value of the Fund's holdings.
 The market prices of the Fund's shares will fluctuate continuously throughout trading hours based on market supply and demand and may deviate significantly from the value of the Fund's holdings, particularly in times of market stress, with the result that investors may pay more or receive less than the underlying value of the Fund shares bought or sold.
 When buying or selling shares in the secondary market, you may incur costs attributable to the difference between the highest price a buyer is willing to pay to purchase shares of the Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask), which is known as the bid-ask spread.
 In addition, although the Fund's shares are currently listed on the NYSE Arca, there can be no assurance that an active trading market for shares will develop or be maintained.
-Trading in Fund shares may be halted due to market conditions, the market for the Fund's shares may become less liquid in response to deteriorating liquidity in the markets for the Fund's shares may become less liquid in response to deteriorating liquidity in the markets for the Fund's not portfolio holdings.
+Trading in Fund shares may be halted due to market conditions or for reasons that, in the view of the NYSE Arca, make trading in shares of the Fund inadvisable.
+In stressed market conditions, the market for the Fund's shares may become less liquid in response to deteriorating liquidity in the markets for the Fund's underlying portfolio holdings.